Discovering Subgroups with Exceptional Survival Characteristics

 In many applications, it is important to identify subpopulations that survive longer or shorter than the rest of the population.
 In medicine, for example, it allows determining which patients benefit from treatment, and in predictive maintenance, which components are more likely to fail.
-Existing methods for discovering subgroups with exceptional survival characteristics require restrictive assumptions about the survival model (e.g.~proportional hazards), pre-discretized features, and, as they compare average statistics, tend to overlook individual deviations.
-In this paper, we propose \ourmethod, a fully differentiable, non-parametric method that leverages random survival forests to learn individual survival curves, automatically learns conditions and how to combine these into inherently interpretable rules, so as to select subgroups with exceptional survival characteristics.
-Empirical evaluation on a wide range of datasets and settings, including a case study on cancer data, shows that \ourmethod reveals insightful and actionable survival subgroups.
+Existing methods for discovering subgroups with exceptional survival characteristics rely on restrictive assumptions about the survival model (e.g. proportional hazards), require pre-discretized features, and, as they compare average statistics, tend to overlook individual heterogeneity.
+In this paper, we propose \ourmethod, a non-parametric, fully differentiable method that discovers human-readable rules selecting subgroups with exceptional survival characteristics.
+Empirical evaluation on a wide range of datasets and settings, including a case study on cancer data, shows that \ourmethod reveals insightful and actionable survival subgroups, outperforming the state of the art.